Elias Zerhouni: Role as Director of National Institutes of Health (2002–2008)

-Legion of Honour, Presidential Envoy and Senior Fellow

-In 2008, French President Nicolas Sarkozy awarded Zerhouni the Legion of Honour, France's highest order of merit, for fostering collaboration between the National Institutes of Health and the Pasteur Institute.
+Post-NIH career

-In 2009, he served as a presidential science and technology envoy for President Barack Obama.
-He also served as a senior fellow for the Bill and Melinda Gates Foundation from 2009 through 2010.
+Following his tenure as NIH director, Zerhouni served as a presidential science and technology envoy for President Barack Obama and as a senior fellow at the Bill and Melinda Gates Foundation from 2009 to 2010.

 During this period, the American Association for the Advancement of Science and Science magazine launched Science Translational Medicine, of which Zerhouni was a founding editor.
 He also served on the board of Actelion Pharmaceuticals.

-President, Global R&D of Sanofi

-Sanofi was appointed Zerhouni as the head of Research and Development in 2011.
+In 2011, Zerhouni joined Sanofi as the head of Research and Development.
 He retired from Sanofi in June 2018.

-Foundation work and corporate boards

-Following his retirement from Sanofi in 2018, Zerhouni joined several boards, including the Foundation for the National Institutes of Health, Research!
-America, and the Lasker Foundation.
-He also became a founding board member of the Davos Alzheimer's Collaborative (DAC).
+Following his retirement from Sanofi in 2018, Zerhouni joined several boards, including Research!America, the Lasker Foundation, and the Danaher Corporation.
+He is a founding board member of the Davos Alzheimer's Collaborative (DAC).
+He also joined the board of directors of B-FLEXION (formerly Waypoint Capital).

-Zerhouni joined the board of directors of Waypoint Capital (now B-FLEXION, chaired by Ernesto Bertarelli) and continued to serve on the board of Danaher Corporation.

-ModeX and OPKO Health

-In 2020, Zerhouni co-founded ModeX Therapeutics with Gary Nabel, Zhi-yong Yang, Ronnie Wei, Chih-Jen Wei, and Elizabeth Nabel.
-ModeX focuses on multi-specific biologic drugs for cancer and infectious diseases.
-The ModeX portfolio includes cancer immunotherapies, programs developing treatments for viral diseases such as HIV, SARS-CoV-2, and a vaccine for the Epstein-Barr virus.
+In 2020, Zerhouni co-founded ModeX Therapeutics, a biotechnology company focusing on multi-specific biologic drugs for cancer and infectious diseases.
+The company's portfolio includes immunotherapies and vaccines for diseases such as cancer, HIV, SARS-CoV-2, and the Epstein–Barr virus.

-In 2022, ModeX was acquired by OPKO Health, to which Zerhouni was appointed President and vice chairman.
-In 2023, ModeX signed a deal with Merck & Co. to develop an EBV vaccine.
-That same year, ModeX was awarded a contract from the U.S. Biomedical Advanced Research and Development Authority (BARDA) to advance candidates addressing public health threats from viral infectious diseases.
-In 2025, ModeX announced the dosing of the first participant in the Phase I study of an EBV vaccine candidate being developed with Merck & Co.
+In 2022, ModeX was acquired by OPKO Health and Zerhouni was appointed president and vice chairman.
+Under his leadership, ModeX entered a collaboration with Merck & Co. to develop an EBV vaccine and was awarded a contract from the U.S. Biomedical Advanced Research and Development Authority (BARDA) to advance treatments against viral infectious diseases.

-Memberships
+Memberships and awards

 Zerhouni has served on the board of trustees of the King Abdullah University of Science and Technology.

-Zerhouni holds numerous distinguished scientific and medical honors.
 He is an elected member of both the U.S. National Academy of Medicine and the U.S. National Academy of Engineering.
 He serves as an emeritus public trustee of the Mayo Clinic and is a member emeritus of the Radiological Society of North America.
-At Johns Hopkins University, he is professor emeritus of radiology and biomedical engineering.
-He also sits on the board of fellows of Stanford Medicine.
-In addition, Zerhouni serves on the boards of Research!
-America, the Foundation for the NIH, and the Lasker Foundation.
+He is professor emeritus of radiology and biomedical engineering at Johns Hopkins University.
+He also sits on the Board of Fellows of Stanford Medicine.
+In addition, Zerhouni serves on the boards of Research America, the Foundation for the NIH, and the Lasker Foundation.
 He is also a founding board member of the Davos Alzheimer's Collaborative and a member of the French Academy of Medicine.

+In 2008, French President Nicolas Sarkozy awarded Zerhouni the Legion of Honour for fostering collaboration between the NIH and the Pasteur Institute.